dansmyers/AI/2-A*_and_Backtracking/Deliverables/3-Sokobot.md

 Chat with Claude Code about a phased implementation plan with tests for each step.
 Make sure that you understand what's being tested and that the tests pass before you move on to the next phase.
 Other than that, I don't have a lot of concrete suggestions for this process: it's mostly going to be implementing the plan you developed in the first stage, while avoiding the temptation to let things rip and generate so much code that you can't understand it.

-At the final step, make sure that you solve simple puzzles end-to-end and output the solution steps to verify that they're correct.
+At the final step, make sure that you can solve simple puzzles end-to-end and output the solution steps to verify that they're correct.

 ### Web interface